chrisbristow/Uhoh/README.md

     - Check for associated alerts ("alert_multi").
 - The SocketMonitor():
   - Sets up the list of Servers (if the Server list has been manually specified to the Client).
+  - Starts a UnicastFetcher() (if the Server list has been manually specified to the Client).
   - On receipt of a UDP message from a Server:
     - For heartbeats from the Server:
       - if the Client is newly started, then it will send a "request configuration" UDP message to the Server.